Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: IAPUN and its application to NC-SC problems

-First, let us describe the setup of the general IAPUN algorithm for solving nonconvex optimization problem $\min_x \Phi(x)$, where the objective function satisfies the following assumption. \begin{assumption} Function $\Phi(\cdot)$ is lower bounded, $\ell$-weakly convex, $L_1$-smooth, and it has globally $L_2$-Lipschitz continuous Hessian matrix $\nabla^2 \Phi(\cdot)$. \end{assumption} If the function $\Phi(\cdot)$ originates from the NC-SC minimax problem \eqref{prob:minimax}, then Assumption \ref{assu:Phi} is directly implied by Assumptions \ref{assu:minimax1}, \ref{assu:minimax2} and \ref{assu:minimax3}.
-In this situation, we often have $\ell\ll L_1 = O(\kappa_y\ell)$.
-Next, we also assume the access to inexact function and gradient values of the objective function. \begin{assumption} For $\forall \Delta_y,\delta_y\!>\!0$ and $\forall x$, we can obtain approximate function and gradient values $\phi_x\!$ and $g_x$ such that
+Next, to further exploit the second-order smoothness to accelerate the algorithm, we propose to adopt a proximal point variant of the CUPG technique \cite{carmon2017convex}.
+We start by presuming $\Phi$ to be convex and then apply the accelerated proximal point algorithm to a sequence of carefully crafted subproblems with $\gamma\ll\ell$.
+If $\Phi$ behaves convex along the iterations, then the fast convergence of convex optimization is achieved.
+If $\Phi$ behaves nonconvex at some iteration, then a certificate of negative curvature will be returned and a sufficiently large descent can be achieved.
+Below, we formally describe the IAPUN algorithm for solving $\min_x \Phi(x)$ and the required assumptions. \begin{assumption} Function $\Phi(\cdot)$ is lower bounded, $\ell$-weakly convex, $L_1$-smooth, and it has globally $L_2$-Lipschitz continuous Hessian matrix $\nabla^2 \Phi(\cdot)$. \end{assumption} If $\Phi(\cdot)$ originates from the NC-SC minimax problem \eqref{prob:minimax}, then Assumption \ref{assu:Phi} is implied by Assumptions \ref{assu:minimax1}, \ref{assu:minimax2} and \ref{assu:minimax3}.
+In this case, $\ell$ is often much smaller than $L_1$.
+Note that in many settings the approximate evaluations of $\Phi(x)$ and $\nabla \Phi(x)$ are efficiently accessible while the exact values cannot be obtained.
+For generality, we make the following assumption on the inexact estimation of $\Phi$ and $\nabla\Phi$. \begin{assumption} For $\forall \Delta_y,\delta_y\!>\!0$ and $\forall x$, we can obtain approximate function and gradient estimators $\phi_x\!$ and $g_x$ s.t. $\left|\phi_{x}-\Phi(x)\right|\le \delta_y$ and $\left\|g_x-\nabla\Phi(x)\right\|\le \Delta_y.$ \end{assumption}

-\end{assumption} This assumption is very natural in our setting because approximate evaluations of $\Phi(x)$ and $\nabla \Phi(x)$ can be efficiently obtained by solving a strongly-concave problem with condition number $\kappa_y$, while the exact values of them cannot be obtained.

-Next, we describe the IAPUN method as Algorithm \ref{alg:main}.
-Similar to \cite{lin2020near,zhang2021complexity}, given the current solution $p_{k-1}$, our method attempts to solve the PPA subproblem (Line 5 - Line 16):